 2. Checklist Format (Rules-Based)

 A straightforward bullet-point list of conditions that must be met.
-Simple and easy to verify.
+Simple and easy to verify acceptance criteria format.

 Template Structure: